chrishayuk/chuk-motion/docs/components/README.md

 ---

-**Status**: 8 components fully documented, 15 components pending documentation
+**Status**: All 50 components are registered and tested.
+Comprehensive documentation available in the main README.

-To contribute missing documentation, follow the patterns established in existing component docs.
+To contribute component-specific documentation, follow the patterns established in existing component docs like TitleScene.md, CodeBlock.md, and Grid.md.